 - Intrinsic value (Buffett way or DCF analysis): INR 37,500

 - The margin of safety: 61%. ….
 Fair valuation

 - PEG: 2.5.
 High valuation

-- Valuation of Page Industries Ltd has remained high but all consumer companies are quoting at high valuation.
-For example: Nestle quotes at 4 times growth, HUL at 3 times growth and so on.
+- Valuation of Page Industries Ltd has remained high but all consumer companies are quoting at a high valuation.
+For example, Nestle quotes at 4 times growth, HUL at 3 times growth and so on.

 - Earnings Yield (EY): 1.2

 - Time to get 8.5% EY: 6.7 Years High valuation

 High RoE/RoCE is an indication of good management.
 There has been no equity dilution.
 The dividend payment is regular.
 No bonus and no split is also an indication of good management decisions.

 Would like to have your views and analysis.

 Thanks for writing to me!
 I am happy that you have pointed out important parameters for analysis of Page Industries Ltd.